How To Ace Your Job Interview

 The trick to answering these types of questions is to use the ‘EAR’ technique:

 I also recommend identifying what you learned from your experience.
-Make sure you keep the focus on YOU – an employer does not want to hear about what ‘we’ did – they want to know what YOU did.
+Make sure you keep the focus on yourself – an employer does not want to hear about what ‘we’ did – they want to know what YOU did.
+It’s a good idea to have an arsenal of anecdotes that illustrate each skill the position requires (bonus points for having a few stories that tick off multiple areas).
 You don’t need to remember your responses word-for-word.
-Just write down some key points and roleplay your responses with a friend.
+Just write down some key points and role play your responses with a friend.

 It‘s a commonly cited fact that up to 93 per cent of our communication is non-verbal.
 In fact, 55 per cent of communication is visual (body language and eye contact) and 38 per cent is vocal (pitch, speed, volume and tone of voice).
 That means that in order to communicate effectively, you need to pay attention to every facet of your communication.

-Make sure you plan what you are going to wear, and always err on the side of caution (be conservative).
+Make sure that you plan what you are going to wear well in advance, and always err on the side of caution (i.e. be conservative).
 Tailor your outfit to the position.
 My tip is to dress like you already work there!
-Also see our tips for dressing for success.
+Make sure that your outfit is impeccable – it’s a good idea to give it a trial run a couple of days before your interview if possible to make sure that it still fits properly, and it doesn’t have any pilling or tears.

 An interview usually starts with a warm-up stage.
 This is when you get asked questions like, ‘Tell me about yourself’.
 Speak clearly without rushing and keep your answers under two minutes; if an interviewer wants to find out more they will prompt you.
 Make sure your responses stick to the point and are directly relevant to the question.